westonludeke/any-llm-bench/README.md

 * Add an "Agent toggle" using `any-agent` to show framework overhead.
 * Package this as a Blueprint template.

+## Known Issues / Limitations

+* Cost metrics are displayed in Mock Mode, but not yet populated in Real API Mode.
+This is due to differences in provider responses and is noted for future enhancement.

 ## 🤝 Feedback & Contributions

 **Questions, comments, or feedback?**